awwx/hack/readme.md

 * loading Arc files should be done with Arc's load

-* git repos would be better downloaded with git clone instead of http

 * currently have no way to update to the latest version of code previously fetched from the web, aside from manually deleting the cache directory